RedisLabs/redislabs-docs/content/rc/how-to/creating-iam-resources/cloudformation.md

 aws secretsmanager get-secret-value --secret-id=/redislabsuser/secret_access_key
 ```

-We recommend for the `consolePassword` you use yaml output - it makes decoding the required value easier
+We recommend using yaml output for the `consolePassword`, as it makes decoding the required value easier.

 ```
 aws secretsmanager get-secret-value --secret-id=/redislabsuser/password --output yaml